secmon-as-code/alertchain/docs/policy.md

 }
 ```

-For `run`, you can write as usual, and of course, you can use the already loaded Global Attributes as needed.
+For `run`, you can write as usual, and of course, you can use the already loaded Persistent Attributes as needed.
 They can be used in decision conditions or as arguments for action execution.

-In `commit`, you are writing the addition of Global Attributes.
+In `commit`, you are writing the addition of Persistent Attributes.
 Here you are setting an Attribute with the key `called`, which is incorporated into the condition of the previous `init` rule.
-By specifying `true` in the `global` field, it is treated as a Global Attribute.
-The evaluation of `run` and `exit` is repeated, and at the end of all processing, only the Attributes with `global` set to `true` are saved to the database.
+By specifying `true` in the `persist` field, it is treated as a Persistent Attribute.
+The evaluation of `run` and `exit` is repeated, and at the end of all processing, only the Attributes with `persist` set to `true` are saved to the database.

 During this series of processes, the Action of the alert with the same namespace is not executed.
 Therefore, there will be no conflict within AlertChain.